-As scholar he was a structuralist and functionalist who introduced Durkheim’s ideas to British anthropology.
+As scholar Radcliffe-Brown was a structuralist and functionalist who introduced Durkheim’s ideas to British anthropology.
+He was popular teacher who established scial anthropology in South Africa, Australia and Chicago.

 Publications: The Andaman Islanders.
 A Study in Social Anthropology.
 14+504 p.
 Cambridge 1922.

 – The Social Organization of Australian Tribes.
 124 p.
-Melbourne 1930; other books and articles on anthropology.
+Melbourne 1930; other books and articles on anthropology, several articles republished in Structure and Function in Primitive Society.
+L. 1952.